ajfriesen/ajfriesen.com/content/en/authors/admin/_index.md

 I really like the context of infrastructure and automation.
 I am already using modern tools and the tools are more often written in Go.
 That is also my personal next objective, to learn Go and using the language in a professional way.
-Also I am really interested in working remote in a remote first company.
+Also I am really interested in working remote in a remote-first company.

-If you have something meeting this requirements feel free to contact me.
+If you have something meeting these requirements feel free to contact me.
 {{% /alert %}}